-Wherever you are in the UK; Aberdeen, Abergyvenny or Aylesbury, with a quick search on the internet, or a visit to the Folksy UK Events forum you will find a wonderful Christmas craft fair or perhaps a Victorian style street market happening through November and December somewhere nearby.
-Hopefully you’ll meet one or two of our folksy members handing out copies of our Folksy Newspaper too! (more details on how to get your copy to come)
+Wherever you are in the UK, with a quick search on the internet, you will find a wonderful Christmas craft fair or perhaps a Victorian style street market happening through November and December somewhere nearby.

 The Folksy blog has a number of articles all about selling at fairs and markets for those looking for practical advice on choosing which fairs to attend as well as how much stock is needed and how to display your handmade products.
-We thought that you might need some extra advice specifically for Christmas so we’ve put together a few extra tips especially for the festive season.
+But we thought that you might need some extra advice specifically for Christmas, so we’ve put together a few extra tips especially for the festive season.

 Christmas Craft Fair Display Ideas